WebAssembly/design/CAndC++.md

 ### Platform features

-WebAssembly has a pretty conventional ISA.
-8-bit bytes, two's complement integers, little-endian, and a lot of other normal properties.
+WebAssembly has a pretty conventional ISA: 8-bit bytes, two's complement integers, little-endian, and a lot of other normal properties.
 Reasonably portable C/C++ code should port to WebAssembly without difficultly.